What are the risks involved in selling your business?

 Some of you may be considering selling your small business and all of the major impacts this will have on your finances and lifestyle.
 This is generally something that does not happen very often, and therefore you may not be very experienced in the best strategies around preparing the business for sale.

-Today we discuss the risks involved as the seller but also for your buyer, and how the understand and mitigate those risks.
+Today we discuss the risks involved as the seller but also for your buyer, and how to understand and mitigate those risks.

 To prepare your business for sale, you should consider two key elements which will have a major impact on your result.